bjuppa/com-plain-date/README.md

 composable and all operations requiring multiple arguments are implemented as higher-order functions for currying.

-Also, there are no classes here, only objects adhering to interfaces and accompanying factory functions to create them.
+Also, there are no classes here, only immutable objects adhering to interfaces and accompanying factory functions to create them.

 Please don't let this scare you, the ComPlainDate utilities are just as easy to use in a non-functional paradigm too!